chetanaya/streamlit-langgraph-agent/README.md

 2. Select your preferred model from the sidebar
 3. Choose an agent (example: Banking Assistant - replace with your own)
 4. Start chatting with the AI assistant

+### Voice Interaction

+#### Manual Voice Input
+1. Click the microphone button (🎤) next to the text input
+2. Speak your message clearly
+3. Click the microphone button again to stop recording
+4. Your speech will be automatically transcribed and sent

+#### Always-On Voice Mode
+1. Open Settings (⚙️) in the sidebar
+2. Enable "Always-on voice detection"
+3. Grant microphone permissions when prompted
+4. Simply start speaking - the system will automatically:
+   - Detect when you begin speaking
+   - Start recording your voice
+   - Stop recording after you finish (natural pause detection)
+   - Transcribe and send your message

+#### Voice Responses
+1. Enable "Voice interaction" in Settings
+2. AI responses will be automatically converted to speech
+3. Use the audio player controls to play/pause responses
+4. Choose from 6 different AI voices in the TTS settings

+#### Voice Settings
+- **Voice Interaction**: Toggle all voice features on/off
+- **Always-On Detection**: Enable hands-free voice activation
+- **Voice Selection**: Choose AI voice (alloy, echo, fable, onyx, nova, shimmer)
+- **Microphone Permissions**: Required for voice input features

 ### Example Banking Assistant Features